 How It Is Done

-An angiogram is done by a
+An angiogram can be done by different types of doctors, including a

 You will need to

 take off any jewelry.
 You may need to take off all or most of your clothes.
 You

 will be given a gown to wear during the test.

 You will likely have

 intravenous (IV) line in a vein in your arm so your

 doctor can give you medicine or fluids if needed.
 A device called a pulse